-By train the journey from Phetchaburi to Bangkok is scheduled to take from 3 to 4 hours depending upon which train you take.
+By train the journey from Phetchaburi to Bangkok is scheduled to take from 2 to 3 hours depending upon which train you take.
 All except for one of the trains from Phetchaburi to Bangkok depart in the morning.

 Train Times from Phetchaburi to Bangkok

-There are currently 9 train services a day from Phetchaburi to Bangkok.
+There are currently 10 trains a day from Phetchaburi to Bangkok.

 Buy Tickets from Phetchaburi to Bangkok